btrzcodes/legacy-training-java-zooplus/ranking-kata/README.md

 ### Technical details
 In our new model we want to use an ISO Standard for the country id's: [ISO_3166-2](https://en.wikipedia.org/wiki/ISO_3166-2)

-We want the output as string in JSON format.
+We want the return an output as string in JSON format.

 ### Sample of output